IdealisticAI/Documentation/BigManage.md

 ### Restoring a reminder
 > Specify by its ID or name which removed reminder you want to bring back.
 For example, you could tell BigManage: “Restore the reminder ‘Call Client X’ that was deleted by mistake” or “Bring back the ‘Monthly Invoice Check’ reminder since it’s still needed.”

+## Deadlines
+##### Deadlines notify the company, specific positions or individual members about important tasks that must be completed in a certain timeframe.
+### Creating a deadline for the company
+> Specify the deadline’s name, when it should start and when it should expire.
+You can also explain why the deadline is being created.
+For example, you could tell BigManage: “Create a deadline called ‘Monthly Report’ to start in 60 seconds because the report is due” or “Set a deadline ‘Company Meeting’ to start in a day because of the weekly meeting schedule.”
+### Creating a deadline for one or multiple positions
+> Specify the deadline’s name, when it should start and when it should expire.
+Identify the positions by their ID or name.
+You can also explain why the deadline is being created.
+For example, you could tell BigManage: “Create a deadline called ‘Quarterly Report’ for the Finance Manager position to start in 60 seconds because the report is due” or “Set a deadline ‘Team Meeting’ for the Support and Sales positions to start in 120 seconds because of project updates.”
+### Creating a deadline for one or multiple members
+> Specify the deadline’s name, when it should start and when it should expire.
+Identify the members by their ID, name, or email.
+You can also explain why the deadline is being created.
+For example, you could tell BigManage: “Create a deadline called ‘Submit Timesheet’ for member 1023 to start in 60 seconds because the deadline is approaching” or “Set a deadline ‘Update Profile’ for members Jane Doe and John Smith to start in 120 seconds because of HR requirements.”
+### Deleting a deadline
+> Specify the deadline you want to remove by its ID or name.
+You can also explain why the deadline should be deleted.
+For example, you could tell BigManage: “Delete the deadline ‘Monthly Report’ because it is no longer relevant” or “Remove deadline 12 because the event was cancelled.”
+### Restoring a deadline
+> Specify by its ID or name which removed deadline you want to bring back.
+For example, you could tell BigManage: “Restore the deadline ‘Call Client X’ that was deleted by mistake” or “Bring back the ‘Monthly Invoice Check’ deadline since it’s still needed.”

 ## Purpose
 ##### The purpose defines the future direction for the company, positions or members.
 ### Adding to the company's purpose